kkrruumm/wireless-eth-bridge/README.md

 If the system uses a package manager this script is unfamiliar with, it will check the system for nftables and dnsmasq and attempt to continue.

-At the moment, this script only supports OpenRC and SystemD distros.
+At the moment, this script only supports Runit, OpenRC, and SystemD distros.